meiqua/shape_based_matching/README.md

 3. cmake make & run.
 To learn usage, see different tests in test.cpp.
 Particularly, scale_test are fully commented.

+NOTE: On windows visual studio, using cmake may fail.
+I'm not familiar with vs, but I heard that configuring a new project then adding files to it should work.
+Dependency: opencv; add MIPP folder to include directory.

 ## thoughts about the method

 The key of shape based matching, or linemod, is using gradient orientation only.
 Though both edge and orientation are resistant to disturbance,